 Okay, but what does brown butter do to cookies...

 I also really love using brown butter in cookies, because I never have my butter at the right temperature when the craving for cookies strikes.
-No softened butter available?
-No problem!
+If you don't have softened butter available, no problem!

 Since we're going to melt the butter anyway, it doesn't matter if the butter is too cold or too warm.
 Bliss!